Fishing for bass requires perseverance, dedication, and a bit of luck.

 Here’s a look at several of those rubber worm bass fishing techniques:

-The Texas rig is a great universal setup that works well in most situations.
+The Texas rig is a great universal setup that works well in most situations while fishing with soft plastic baits.
 Let’s look at one way to set up the Texas rig.

 You will need: